JannatBorna/university_management_core_service_SQL/tasks/module-37-task.md

+# (DOME)✅

-# 1.Intrgrate get data by id, filter data, update and delete functionalities in the following modules
+## 1.Intrgrate get data by id, filter data, update and delete functionalities in the following modules

 - Semester Registration ( filter, get single data by id, update and delete data )  --- done ✅